sasagawa888/deeppipe2/README.md

 :iris     (IRIS)

 Network descriptions are Elixir-like pipeline operators.
-See the test.ex file.
+See the mnist.ex file.
 The random number given to the weight matrix and bias affects learning.
 The learning rate also has an effect.
 The default for each is 0.1.
 You can change it with w(300,100,0.2,0.5) in defnetwork.
 In this example, the multiple to the random number is 0.2 and the learning rate is 0.5.